Arman21/architecture/README.md

 Run 'ng serve' for a dev server.
 Then navigate to `http://localhost:4200/` or run 'ng serve -o' it will open browser with that url,

+Firestore Database and Authentication

+This app works with firestore database and authentication of google firebase, you can find related demo lesson (tutorial) by visiting to this url https://www.positronx.io/full-angular-7-firebase-authentication-system/,

 Code scaffolding